Hyperfocus by Chris Bailey (B1 Level)

 5. Scatterfocus: Let Your Mind Wander

-“Your brain needs rest to think creatively.”
+“Your mind has needed rest to think creatively.”

 6. Control Your Attention